lucemans/sf-ethglobal-guides/Ethereum Name Service/submission.md

 ## Name Resolution

+At its core ENS allows us to convert a human-readable name like **nick.eth** into a machine-readable address such as **0xb8c2C29ee19D8307cb7255e1Cd9CbDE883A267d5**.
+This is generally referred to as **forwards resolution**.

-The most common use-case of ENS is found in the dApp space.
-Due to the **reverse resolution** abilities of the ENS contract dApps can fetch a user's preferred ENS name and show this in their interface.
+The most common place you will notice your own ENS name is in dApps.
+Due to the Primary Name (aka **reverse resolution**) abilities of the ENS contracts dApps can fetch a user's primary name and show this in their interface.
+This allows us to give users the same profile across the entire ecosystem.

 ![ENS Username & Avatar](./assets/ens_username_avatar.png)

-## Subdomains
+## Subdomains & Custom Resolver

-ENS allows subdomains to be created and distributed as NFTs and controlled by smart contracts.
-You can extend the behaviour of domains by altering the **Resolver** field of the domain and pointing it towards your smart contract.
-Read more about [writing your own resolver](https://docs.ens.domains/contract-developer-guide/writing-a-resolver)
+ENS allows users to write their own resolver in the form of a smart contract.
+You can extend the behaviour of domains by altering the **Resolver** field of your domain and pointing it towards your smart contract.
+This means you could write your own logic to control records, subdomains, and do all sorts of things like assign subdomains to NFT holders, or anything you could image.
+Read more about [writing your own resolver](https://docs.ens.domains/contract-developer-guide/writing-a-resolver).

 ![ENS Subdomains](./assets/ens_subdomains.png)